unknownbrackets/maxcso/README.md

 ### Windows

 To build on Windows, simply open cli/maxcso.sln and build.
-Visual Studio 2017 is required.
+Visual Studio 2017 or higher is required.

 ### Mac OS X